ProvidersSumit K. Gupta, MD * Kashyap B. Kansupada, MD, FACS * Nehali V. Saraiya, MD *

 - Decreased vision and floaters

-Uveitis is a serious eye condition that may scar the eye.
+Uveitis is a serious eye condition that may permanently damage the eye.
 It need to be treated as soon as possible.
-Eyedrops can reduce inflammation and pain.
-If left untreated, uveitis may lead to: glaucoma, cataract, and damage to the retina.
+If left untreated, uveitis may lead to: glaucoma, cataract, damage to the retina, and permanent vision loss.
+Uveitis treatment is designed to eliminate inflammation, prevent loss of vision, and keep the eye comfortable.

 If you are planning a uveitis evaluation visit, your specialist may have you complete this Uveitis Questionnaire.